mwcremer/dnd-bx/combined.md

 ***SV:*** The monster's saving throw values: D=death/poison, W=wands, P=paralysis/petrification, B=breath attacks, S=spells/rods/staves.
 The equivalent character class and level are listed in parentheses afterwards (C=Cleric, D=Dwarf, E=Elf, F=Fighter, H=Halfling, MU=Magic-User, NH=Normal Human, T=Thief).

 ***THAC0:*** Value required "to hit AC 0".
 This value may optionally be used to resolve the monster's attack rolls, instead of referring to the attack chart based on its HD.
 To calculate the AC hit by an attack, subtract the result of the attack roll from the THAC0 score.
-For example, if a monster with THAC0 12 makes an attack roll of 9, it hits AC 3 (12 - 9).
+For example, if a monster with THAC0 12 makes an attack roll of 9, it hits AC 3 (12 &minus; 9).

 ***MV:*** Base movement rate; encounter movement rate in parentheses.
 If the monster has multiple modes of movement, they are listed individually, separated by slashes.